Mid-engine design

-In automotive engineering, a mid-engine layout describes the placement of an automobile engine in front of the rear-wheel axles, but behind the front axle.
+In automotive engineering, a mid-engine layout is the placement of an automobile combustion engine between the front and rear axles rather than on an axle (between the front wheels in most cars) or even beyond one, like in the rear-engine Porsche 911.
+In addition, "mid-engine" is often used as synonym to "engine behind the driver compartment", even though a mid-engine can be in front of the driver.

 History

-The mid-engine, rear-wheel-drive format can be considered the original layout of automobiles.
-A 1901 Autocar was the first gasoline-powered automobile to use a drive shaft and placed the engine under the seat.
+The mid-engine, rear-wheel-drive format can be considered the original layout of automobiles as both Daimler and Benz used this layout in their 1880s vehicles.
+A 1901 Autocar was the first gasoline-powered automobile to use a drive shaft and place the engine under the seat.
 This pioneering vehicle is now in the collection of the Smithsonian Institution.